The use of Alfa-PVP has become more common in Finland – a new laboratory package takes into account changes observed in substance use

 It is important to note that, unlike the analysis of many other drugs, the analysis of Alfa-PVP requires more detailed laboratory testing, which slightly prolongs the response time for results.

-– Alfa-PVP is an exceptional drug in that it cannot be detected by immunological screening; the result must always be verified.
-Without verification, there would be a high risk of false negative results.
-Although the results of the new test package take a little longer to obtain, they are reliably available within five working days, and in terms of legal certainty, this is more valuable than a quick response, says Westerlund.
+– Alfa-PVP is an exceptional narcotic in that it cannot be detected by immunological screening; instead, it is detected by chromatographic mass spectrometry screening.
+Due to the nature of the method, the results of the test package take a little longer to process and are available within five business days, says Westerlund.

 Addressing suspected substance abuse in the workplace supports both the individual and the community